ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.04/+article.md

 May be the most controversial video in the playlist this month, but hear me out, or perhaps, hear the video out.
 This was produced by "What I've Learned" channel that I've recently been subscribed to this year.
 If you see most of their other videos such as ["Why does Japan eat so many Raw Eggs?"](https://youtu.be/cjrxXC3kGf4), you can see that it's very well-researched and gives lots of arguments both supporting and opposing their statements.

-Again, I recommend to watch the video and decide for yourself, don't just take my word for it.
+Again, watch the video and decide for yourself, don't just take my word for it.
 But... there's a lot of points that they made in which I needed to point out here.
 It's very easy to mislead people with statistics, especially when we know that there are a lot of people that share articles and videos without even reading/watching first or do some fact-checking.
 There's also the food waste problem, which in the order of importance, might just be the first we need to solve before tackling on other problems (that are probably not even one).

 My point here is that this video is well-made, no matter how you looked at it.
 It gives a well developed, rational and logical counter-arguments for those they point out.
 Cutting off meat production right now isn't a solution, there are a lot of other problems that aren't and should be discussed instead of pointlessly blaming other things.